demosthenesk/newt-freebasic/README.md

 ## Installation

-You can copy libnewt.a to the folder of your bas file or install libnewt-dev.deb for your Debian/Ubuntu operating system.
+You can copy libnewt.a and libnewt.so to the folder of your bas file or install libnewt-dev.deb for your Debian/Ubuntu operating system.

 ## Examples - Tutorial